Categorical symmetry and non-invertible anomaly in symmetry-breaking and topological phase transitions: The model with anomalous symmetry as the boundary of topological order in one higher dimension

 \section{The model with anomalous symmetry as the boundary of topological order in one higher dimension}

-In the above, we show that, through a few examples, a model with a finite symmetry $G$, when restricted in the symmetric sector, can be viewed as boundary of $G$ gauge theory in one higher dimension.
-The conservations (the fusion rules) of the point-like gauge charge, and codimension-2 gauge flux give rise to the symmetry and algebraic higher symmetry of the $G$-symmetric model.
-The two symmetries are not spontaneously broken at the critical point of the symmetry breaking transition (see Section \ref{ahsymmG} for more details).
+Through the examples above, we have shown that a model with a finite symmetry $G$, when restricted in the symmetric sector, can be viewed as the boundary of $G$-gauge theory in one higher dimension.
+The conservation (the fusion rules) of the point-like gauge charge, and codimension-2 gauge flux give rise to the symmetry and algebraic higher symmetry (whose combination becomes the so-called categorical symmetry) of the $G$-symmetric model, The categorical symmetry is not spontaneously broken at the critical point of the symmetry breaking transition (see Section \ref{ahsymmG} for more details).

-We know that a $G$ gauge theory can be twisted and becomes Dijkgraaf-Witten theory \cite{DW9093}.
-We will show that the boundary of such twisted $G$ gauge theory describe the symmetric sector of a $G$ symmetric system, where the $G$ symmetry is anomalous.
-As a result of its non-invertible gravitational anomaly, a system with anomalous $G$ symmetry also has an algebraic higher symmetry when restricted to the symmetric sector.
-Such a system has a gapless state, where both anomalous $G$ symmetry and algebraic higher symmetry are not spontaneously broken.
-Also, a state with unbroken anomalous $G$ symmetry and algebraic higher symmetry must be gapless.
+We know that a $G$-gauge theory can be twisted and becomes Dijkgraaf-Witten theory \cite{DW9093}.
+We will show that boundary of such twisted $G$-gauge theory has an anomalous $G$-symmetry.
+This implies that a system with anomalous $G$-symmetry\cite{H8035,W1313} also has an algebraic higher symmetry.
+The combination of the two symmetries corresponds to the categorical symmetry described by the twisted $G$-gauge theory in one higher dimension.
+Such a system has a gapless state, where the categorical symmetry is not spontaneously broken.
+Also, a state with the unbroken categorical symmetry must be gapless.
+And the gapped states of the system must spontaneously break the anomalous $G$-symmetry.